Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear descriptions for both parameters.
-The description adds the phrase 'using JSON Patch operations' which reinforces the operations schema but does not significantly enhance meaning beyond what the schema already provides.
-Baseline 3 is appropriate.
+Schema description coverage is 100% with clear descriptions for both parameters.
+The tool description adds no additional meaning beyond what the schema provides, resulting in a baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.